synthex2020/MandipaInspiration/README.md

 involve Mandiinspiration collecting personal financial information skipping legal liability of the company to maintain finances from the application and keeping track of transactions.

+# User stories
+## Social media User story
+From the perspective of a user and a creator/company .
+A creator or a company has administrative control over social media pages i.e can add content *priority:* high

+1. As a creator I want to able to make public posts for everyone to see.
+2. As a user I want to be able to see my favourite creators posts.
+3. As a user I want to be notified when my favourite creator posts new content.
+4. As a user I want to be able see the services my favourite creator offers.

 ## General Information display